-Except as provided in Subsection B of 20.11.3.218 NMAC, no recipient of federal funds or transit project, regardless of funding source, unless the recipient finds that the requirements of one of the requirements of Subsection F of 20.11.3.201 NMAC during the 12-month lapse grace period),, and the project's transportation plan and TIP conformity determination (or meets the requirements of Subsection F of 20.11.3.201 or TIP for the purpose of MPO project selection or endorsement, and the project's design concept and scope have not changed significantly from those which were included in the regional emissions analysis; or transportation plan and TIP demonstrates that the transportation plan and TIP would still conform if the project were implemented (consistent with the requirements of 20.11.3.215 NMAC and/or 20.11.3.216 NMAC for a project not
+- A. Except as provided in Subsection B of 20.11.3.218 NMAC, no recipient of federal funds designated under title 23 U.S.C. or the Federal Transit Laws shall adopt or approve a regionally significant highway or transit project, regardless of funding source, unless the recipient finds that the requirements of one of the following are met: - (1) the project comes from the currently conforming transportation plan and TIP, and the project's design concept and scope have not changed significantly from those which were included in the regional emissions analysis for that transportation plan and TIP; - (2) the project is included in the regional emissions analysis for the currently conforming transportation plan and TIP conformity determination (even if the project is not strictly included in the transportation plan or TIP for the purpose of MPO project selection or endorsement) and the project's design concept and scope have not changed significantly from those which were included in the regional emissions analysis; or - (3) a new regional emissions analysis including the project and the currently conforming transportation plan and TIP demonstrates that the transportation plan and TIP would still conform if the project were implemented (consistent with the requirements of 20.11.3.215 NMAC and/or 20.11.3.216 NMAC for a project not from a conforming transportation plan and TIP).